 1. Extractions can only be made through the AWs which exist at Fujitsu Services, Lovelace Lane, Bracknell, Berkshire and Fujitsu Services, Sackville House, Brooks Close, Lewes, East Sussex.
 These sites are both subject to rigorous physical security controls appropriate to each location.
-All AWs are located in a secure room subject to proximity pass access within a secured Fujitsu Services site.
+All AWs are located in a secure room subject to proximity pass access.
 2. Logical access to the AW and its functionality is managed in accordance with the Fujitsu Services, Post Office Account Security Policy and the principles of ISO 17799.
-This includes dedicated Logins, password control and the use of Microsoft Windows NT security features.
-3. All extractions are logged on the AW and supported by documented Audit Record Queries (ARQ's), authorised by nominated persons within Post Office Ltd. This log can be scrutinised on the AW.
+This includes dedicated Logins, password control and the use of 2-factor access control.
+3. All extractions are logged on the AW and supported by documented Audit Record Queries (ARQs), authorised by nominated persons within Post Office Ltd. This log can be scrutinised on the AW.
 4. Extractions are only made by authorised individuals.
 5. Upon receipt of an ARQ from Post Office Ltd they are interpreted by CS Security.
 The details are checked and the printed request filed.
 6. The required files are identified and marked using the dedicated audit tools.
 7. Checksum seals are calculated for audit data files when they are written to audit archive media and re-calculated when the files are retrieved.
 8. To assure the integrity of the audit data while on the audit archive media the checksum seal for the file is re-calculated by the Audit Track Sealer and compared to the original value calculated when the file was originally written to the audit archive media.
 The result is maintained in a Check Seal Table.
+9. The specific ARQ details are used to obtain the transaction records.
+10. The files are copied to the AW where they are checked and converted into the file type required by Post Office Ltd. 11.
+Digital signatures that were generated at the time that messages were originally sent from the counters to the Data Centre are checked as being correct.
+12. Checks are made using the JSON that all audited messages for each counter in the Branch have been retrieved and that no messages are missing.
+13. Windows Events generated by the counters within the branch/timeframe in question are checked to ensure the counters were functioning correctly.